MerryNguyen193/MerryNguyen193.github.io/_posts/2019-11-01-first-post.md

  - Project 2 is for data visualization, and our developer (Marcia) may build the web by React, I can help her on the charts by using Recharts.

 ## Proposal for prototype
-- Build 2 charts: linechart and barchart with data
+- Build 2 charts: linechart and piechart with data

 ## List of deliverables and tasks
 - Tutorial